Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 the Rice-Ramsperger-Kassel-Marcus (RRKM) theory of unimolecular dissociation,

 so EASI has a strong and transparent scientific foundation.
-The figure below
+The figure

-and laboratories.
+instruments and laboratories.

 INTERVIEW WITH DR. JACKSON APPEARS ON FORENSICS COLLEGES WEBSITE (SEPT 2024)